-I am the Director of Applied Machine Learning at Facebook.
+I am the Director of Engineering at Facebook.
 Our team drives product innovation through applied research in computer vision, speech recognition, language understanding, personalization and recommendations, as well as production-grade AI platforms.
 We partner closely with FAIR, Infrastructure and with product teams to improve every aspect of the Facebook experience.

 In 2012 I built and taught a new ML course at the Engineering Department at University of Cambridge, together with Carl Rasmussen.
 Between 2007 and 2012 I worked at Microsoft Research in Cambridge, UK, and built the click prediction and auction optimization teams at Microsoft AdCenter.
 At Microsoft I also had the opportunity to help build a Go game for the Xbox 360 called “The Path of Go.”